walterrowe/ansible/README.md

 ### Accessing Structured Data via Variable

 This describes how to use the value of a variable as a key into a structured dictionary to extract values.
 The concept would be that the variable’s value would be passed into the playbook at run time.
 In Ansible Tower / AWX, a multiple choice survey can restrict selection to known values.
+For a more detailed example look at [server-specs.yml](https://github.com/walterrowe/ansible/blob/master/server-specs.yml)

 ```
 # virtual machine resource profiles